FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 s.exportStep("test.stp")
 ```

 will save our box into a STEP file.
-To load a BREP, IGES or STEP file   *
+To load a BREP, IGES or STEP file:

 ```python